SumoLogic/sumologic-lambda-extensions/README.md

     git push origin v<major.minor.patch>

-- Add the source files and binaries manually from the target folder generated after running zip.sh
+- Add the sumologic-extension-amd64.tar.gz and sumologic-extension-arm64.tar.gz files manually from the target folder generated after running zip.sh.
+- Update the release description with new layer arns and more details on what's changed.

 ## Testing